This guide will help you quickly improve your bike security and reduce the risk of theft—whatever you ride, wherever you lock it.

 A Gold-rated lock is pointless if you attach it to something that can be cut or lifted.

 Look for something solid, fixed and ideally embedded in concrete.
 Purpose-built cycle stands are best.
-The most common and reliable design is the Sheffield stand - a simple U-shaped steel bar anchored into the ground.
+The most common and reliable design is the Sheffield stand - a simple U-shaped steel bar fixed into the ground.
 It allows you to secure the frame and at least one wheel properly.

 Before locking up, take a few seconds to check what you're attaching to.
 Is it firmly fixed?
 Could it be unbolted?
 Could the bike simply be lifted over it?

-I also tend to park in the middle of a rack when possible.
+Park in the middle of a rack when possible.
 Being partially obscured by other bikes makes yours less immediately visible from a distance.

-3. What You Lock It With
+3. Where You Lock Your Bike

 4. How You Lock It